 In addition to the aforementioned statements and reports, this report also presents an additional supplementary information section and a statistical section, which give more detailed information to the reader.
-The supplemental section includes individual fund financial statements for the City's internal service funds and nonmajor enterprise funds.
+The supplemental section includes budget to actual comparison for the nonmajor governmental fund, individual fund financial statements for the City's internal service funds, and nonmajor enterprise funds.
 The statistical section gives various financial and demographic data of the City, including trend analysis for certain financial data.
 The supplementary section begins on page 103; the statistical section begins on page 113.